Hello! I’m a backend developer on the Wadiz Funding Development Team.

 - The slave is being promoted to master.

-- A request from B arrives, and it acquires a lock on the same resource as A.
+- A request is received from B, and a lock is acquired on the same resource as A.

 Now, Redis has proposed an algorithm called RedLock.
-It is an algorithm designed to improve the performance of existing distributed locking algorithms.
-Although it modifies several factors—such as the time units for lock acquisition and expiration, as well as the criteria for winning lock contention—it is not without its flaws.
+It is an algorithm designed to improve the performance of existing distributed lock algorithms.
+Although it modifies several factors—such as the time units for lock acquisition and expiration, as well as the criteria for acquiring locks in contention—it is not without its flaws.

 3) A Deep Dive into Redis

-After thoroughly reviewing everything from the cluster configuration file (.conf) to whether there were any differences between the various profile environments, I didn’t find anything that seemed to be the cause of the problem.
+After thoroughly reviewing everything from the cluster configuration file (.conf) to whether there were any differences between the various profile environments, I didn’t find anything that seemed to be causing the issue.

 If there is an operation that involves the garbage collector and requires a lock, the following issue may occur.

 - The application suddenly stops, and the distributed lock expires.
-(This occurs when the service—not Redis—has gone down.)
+(This occurs when the service—not Redis—goes down.)

 - B acquires a distributed lock on the same resource.